masonjones103/ASCII_game/README.md

 ## Running the game:
 1.)
 Download Python 3 at https://www.python.org/downloads/

 2.)
+Download and unzip the code.

+3.)
 Locate the game file in your file explorer and double click on the game_main.py file to run, or continue to step 3.

-3.)
+4.)
 Open CMD and type:

 ```
 py your\file\extension\game_main.py